 Dr Martin Roderick

-Martin welcomes applications from potential PhD students interested in the following areas of research.
-The first area concerns the work and careers of professional and elite athletes.
-Martin is currently looking particularly at issues of welfare and the inter-connections among family life, issues of work-life balance and athletic careers.
-Secondly he would be very interested in applications from students interested in celebrity and its impact on the working lives of athletes.
-The third area of research interest concerns the issue of risk, pain and injury in sport and physical activity, something about which he has a longstanding academic interest.
+Martin welcomes applications from potential PhD students interested in (i) the work and careers of professional and elite athletes, with a particular focus on how athlete lifestyles can impact on mental health; (ii) celebrity and its impact on the working lives of athletes; and (iii) issues of risk, pain and injury in sport and physical activity, something about which he has a longstanding academic interest.

 Department of Sociology